This Is Your Night (Amber song): Critical reception

 Barry Walters for The Advocate complimented the song as a "sugarcoated treat".
-Alex Henderson from AllMusic viewed it as "catchy".
-Larry Flick from Billboard praised the song, viewing it as "Euro-NRG of the highest and most festive quality".
+Alex Henderson from AllMusic described it as "catchy".
+Larry Flick from Billboard praised the song, naming it "Euro-NRG of the highest and most festive quality".
 He added that "she oozes with endearing girlish charm and a squeaky-cute voice", noting the "immediately infectious chorus".
 On the single review, Flick remarked that the normally hip-hop-rooted Tommy Boy "dives head-first into the ongoing Euro-NRG craze with a bouncy anthem that will have folks who never get enough of La Bouche-styled rhythm twirling with ear-to-ear grins."
 He concluded, "Amber has enough charisma to push this single over the top."
 Chuck Campbell from Knoxville News Sentinel felt that "positive energy radiates" from the song.
 L.A.
-Times declared it as a "classic house groove", stating that "Amber works the beats like a pro, turning each phrase into a perfect fusion of rhythm and melody."
-They continued, "In fact, there's something downright addictive about the "dabba-dabba-dop, dip-dop-n-day" phrase she sprinkles" through the song.
+Times named it a "classic house groove", stating that "Amber works the beats like a pro, turning each phrase into a perfect fusion of rhythm and melody."
+They continued, "In fact, there's something downright addictive about the dabba-dabba-dop, dip-dop-n-day phrase she sprinkles" through the song.
 A reviewer from Sun-Sentinel described it as "a chirpy, made-for-the-turntables pop number."

 Music video

 The accompanying music video for "This Is Your Night" was filmed in New York City, directed by Jeff Kennedy, and produced by Nicola Doring.
 It premiered in October 1996.
 It features Amber singing in a pool wearing a glittery jewelled headpiece and surrounded by flowers floating on the water posing with "prayer hands".
 Other scenes features the singer performing on a bed or in front of a small mirror in a jewel box.
 She is also seen dancing with other dancers.
 In between male dancers are dancing in showering water.
 In the video words like 'free', 'forever', 'true', 'yeah', 'girl', 'night', 'love' and 'heart' are projected with light on the dancers.
 In the end Amber lies sleeping in her bed.
-The video was later published on Tommy Boy's official YouTube channel in July 2018, and had generated more than 11 million views as of December 2022.
+The video was later made available on Tommy Boy's official YouTube channel in July 2018, and had generated more than 20 million views as of early 2025.

 Impact and legacy

-American magazine Vibe ranked "This is Your Night" number 13 in their list of "Before EDM: 30 Dance Tracks from the '90s That Changed the Game" in 2013.
-BuzzFeed ranked the song number seven in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.
+In 2013, American magazine Vibe ranked "This is Your Night" number 13 in their list of "Before EDM: 30 Dance Tracks from the '90s That Changed the Game" in 2013.
+In 2017, Billboard ranked it number 39 in their list of "The 100 Greatest Pop Songs of 1997".
+Billboard editor Andrew Unterberger wrote, "A dance-floor clarion call from its opening seconds, "This Is Your Night" was as undeniable as hi-NRG dance-pop got in '97, seemingly one long continuous chorus serving as a baton relay between mega-hooks."
+Same year, BuzzFeed ranked the song number seven in their list of "The 101 Greatest Dance Songs of the '90s".